khval/BetterFakeMode/README.md

 * Noticed problems with double buffered screens.

+* Too often AmigaOS4.1 thinks screens are true color screens when they are planar screens.

 # Current status.

 Many of problems might not be OpenScreen actually it can be in definitions of the fake modes as well.